Paddle Billing

 • When you get these errors, you can't make another immediate charge for that subscription until the next hour or day.

 • These limits apply on a per-subscription basis to help maintain a good customer experience.
-There's no overall cap on the number of immediate charges across all subscriptions.
+There's no cap on the total number of immediate charges across all subscriptions.

 Handle rate limiting